HASE-Group/hase_iii_userguide/elf.md

 ### Synopsis

 The **PORT** construct enables the creation of communication ports for an entity.
-Ports from different entities are connected together via [links](<links.md>) allowing entities to exchange information\
+Ports from different entities are connected together via [links](<links.md>) allowing entities to exchange information.
-.

 The **XPORT** construct enables different instances of an entity to have different numbers of ports.
 This is often convenient for busses, for example.